spring-projects/spring-integration/build-spring-integration/resources/readme.txt

-SPRING INTEGRATION 1.0.0.RC1 (Nov 03, 2008)
+SPRING INTEGRATION 1.0.0.RC2 (Nov 14, 2008)
 -------------------------------------------

-This is the first release candidate for Spring Integration 1.0
+This is the second release candidate for Spring Integration 1.0

-To find out what has changed since Milestone 6, see 'changelog.txt'
+To find out what has changed since RC1, see 'changelog.txt'

 Please consult the documentation located within the 'docs/reference' directory of this release  and also visit the official Spring Integration home at: